What Is Xeriscaping? A Water-Saving Guide for Portland

 -

-- Reduced maintenance – Less mowing, fertilizing, and trimming
+- Reduced maintenance with less mowing, edging, fertilizing, and replanting

 Key Elements of a Xeriscape